High blood pressure and sex: Overcome the challenges

 Promote overall health

-By making healthy lifestyle choices, you can lower your blood pressure and potentially improve your sex life.
-Healthy lifestyle choices include:
+Living a healthy lifestyle can lower your blood pressure and potentially improve your sex life.
+Try these healthy-lifestyle choices:

 Set the stage for satisfying sex

-Your sexual response may vary with feelings about your partner and the setting in which sex occurs.
+How you feel about your partner and where you have sex may affect your sexual response.
 To encourage satisfying sex, initiate sex when you and your partner are feeling relaxed.
 Explore various ways to be physically intimate, such as massage or warm soaks in the tub.